 “Yes, 80-90% of SAP customer is not using SAP delivered standard FIORI app, for every app client is customizing, because standard one is not enough to fulfill the requirement.”

 And the problem with this is that Fiori is well known to be extremely difficult to customize.
 Therefore with Fiori, one has the worst of both worlds.

 - A UI that lacks the inherent ability to satisfy users as standard needs to be customized.

 - Very low developer productivity when customized.

 SAP’s Statements on Fiori

-SAP’s statements on Fiori by executives shows how out of touch they are, and how unconcerned they are that reality.
+SAP’s statements on Fiori by executives show how out of touch they are and how unconcerned they are in that reality.